Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 - Pick ATS: Louisville (+13.5)

-Kentucky is 6-4-0 against the spread this season compared to Louisville's 4-6-0 ATS record.
+Kentucky has a 6-4-0 record against the spread so far this season compared to Louisville, who is 4-6-0 ATS.
 In terms of hitting the over, games involving the Wildcats are 7-3-0 and the Cardinals are 6-4-0.
-The teams score 164.7 points per game, 7.2 more points than this matchup's total.
+The teams average 164.7 points per game, 8.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM